Pacific North Coast Integrated Management Area: Geographic extent

 PNCIMA is in the Northern Shelf Ecoregion of British Columbia's Pacific North Coast.
-The geographic boundaries of PNCIMA are the outer limit of the foot of the continental slope in the west to the coastal watersheds to the east, the Canada-US border from Alaska in the north to the Brooks peninsula on northwest Vancouver Island and Quadra Island in the south.
+The geographic boundaries of PNCIMA extend from the outer limit of the foot of the continental slope in the west to the coastal watersheds in the east, and from the Canada–US border with Alaska in the north to the Brooks Peninsula on northwest Vancouver Island and Quadra Island in the south.

 Marine protected areas

 A network of marine protected areas will be designed along with areas designated for other specific uses that contribute to the rebuilding of the ocean's health while minimizing economic impacts on fishermen.
 New management objectives will be developed to ensure there are healthy habitats and clean waters for all the species that call this place home.
-This will also give us fisheries that sustain native and non native communities, now and for generations to come.
+This will provide fisheries that sustain native and non native communities.

 Only 1.98 percent (8963.58 km^{2}) of Canada’s Pacific waters are currently protected in federal and provincial marine protected areas (MPAs).

 In Canada, marine protection can be established under any number of federal legislation including: